ChrstphrHll/npc_gen/students/Braddeus Jacaranda.md

 year: 3
 guild: Fiesn
 partyID: 94
+tags:
+- Halfling
+- Paladin
+- Diplomacy
+- 3rd
+- Fiesn
 ---
 # Braddeus Jacaranda
 ---
 ### Description
 - 3rd year Halfling Paladin in Fiesn
-- curly platinum hair that's kept back by a turquoise headband, Pale Green eyes, and Pale skin
+- curly platinum hair that's kept back by a turquoise headband, Amber eyes, and Pale skin
 - Is Strong-willed and Pretentious, and has Appreciation as their ideal

 ### Organizations